PDS-Viallon/cloud-computing-infrastructures/transactions/README.md

 ![](images_rapport/resultats.png)
 ![](images_rapport/contention.png)

+We can observe that the total balance is not 0 as it should be.
+This reminds us of a *fuzzy read anomanly*, we observe a partial state at the end.

 **[Q44]** To fix the above problem, we use the transaction support provided by Infinispan.
 Change the cache object to be transactional.